23-24 Jun 2026 Ghent (Belgium)

 • Submission Deadline: February 9, 2026.
 Please submit your contribution using the corresponding section on this website: See section “Submission” in the Main Menu.
 In order to submit, you must first log in to this website.

-Registration is free but compulsory.
-The conference program and other details will also be released on the conference website in April and May 2026.
 Participation is free of charge, but participants are expected to cover their own travel and accommodation expenses.

 Please note that the seminar is a physical event and that no online options will be made available.